Alex Murdaugh Weight Loss Transformation

 Stress can have complicated effects on weight loss.
 Studies show that in some cases, stress may result in weight gain, while in other cases it can lead to weight loss.

-READ: Discover Leanne Morgan's Incredible Weight Loss Story
+READ: David Goggins Weight Loss Story

 When the body experiences stress, it releases cortisol and other hormones that trigger a “fight or flight” response.
 This can increase appetite and cause the body to hold onto fat.
 However, stress can also suppress appetite in some cases, leading to weight loss.